Invariants in Quantum Geometry: Hyperlinks in

-Recall a hyperlink is a finite set of non-interesting simple closed curves in $\bR \times \bR^3$ and considered as time-like, as defined in Definition \ref{d.tl.1}.
-We can project a hyperlink on $\Sigma_i$ to form a link diagram as before.
-Suppose each crossing $p$ on a link diagram is formed from projecting 2 arcs $\overline{C}$ and $\underline{C}$ from respective loops $\ol$ and $\ul$.
+Recall a hyperlink is a finite set of non-interesting simple closed curves in $\bR \times \bR^3$ and considered as time-like, as defined in Definition \ref{d.tl.1} and oriented.
+We can project an oriented hyperlink on $\Sigma_i$ to form a link diagram as before.
+Suppose each crossing $p$ on a link diagram is formed from projecting 2 arcs $\overline{C}$ and $\underline{C}$ in loops $\ol$ and $\ul$ respectively.

 Let $\vec{x}=(x_0, x) \in \overline{C}$ and $\vec{y}=(y_0, y) \in \underline{C}$ respectively, with $x, y \in \bR^3$, such that $p$ is the projection of $x$ and $y$ onto the plane $\Sigma_i$.
 Note that $x_0$ and $y_0$ are the time components of $\vec{x}$ and $\vec{y}$ respectively.